sambetts/graph-calling-bots/src/examples/Group/GroupCallingBotFunctionsApp/README.md

 # Group Calling Bots - Azure Functions App
+This example calls a bunch of people and plays a "this is a group call" message to anyone that joins.

-This is the more "cloud" version of the P2P bot, being that Azure Function Apps are "serverless".
+Functions apps are the more "cloud" version of the group calling bot, being that Azure Function Apps are "serverless".
 It does have the small downside that static content isn't so easy to host - in this example we send an embedded WAV file as an action, but usually we'd recommend hosting this on a CDN.

 ## Configuration
 These configuration settings are needed (in "local.settings.json" normally):